-The rear bumper of your recreation vehicle is not designed to carry cargo.
+The rear bumper of your RV is not designed to carry cargo.
 Items that extend beyond the bumper OR weigh over 100 lbs.
 (45kg) will place undo strain on the bumper.
-The 100 lb. bumper capacity includes the weight of the spare tire (fi so equipped).
+The 100 lb. bumper capacity includes the weight of the spare tire (if so equipped).

-NOTE:Some items may fall within the given weight range, (like bike racks) however, they can still cause damage.
-Over time, added bumper weight will cause damage from the motion created while traveling.
-In addition, extra weight behind the axle may reduce the hitch weigh which can adversely affect handling
+NOTE: Some items may fall within the given weight range, (IE: bike racks) however, they can still cause damage.
+In addition, extra weight behind the axle may reduce the hitch weigh which can adversely affect handling.